Eduardo Molina metro station

 Eduardo Molina metro station (Note: Estación del Metro Eduardo Molina.
-Spanish pronunciation: /es/.) is a Mexico City Metro station within the limits of Gustavo A. Madero and Venustiano Carranza, in Mexico City.
-It is an at-grade station with one island platform, serving Line 5 (the Yellow Line), between Consulado and Oceanía stations.
-Eduardo Molina metro station was inaugurated on 19 December 1981, providing northwestward service toward Consulado and eastward service toward Pantitlán.
+Spanish pronunciation: /es/.) is a station of the Mexico City Metro in the city's boroughs of Gustavo A. Madero and Venustiano Carranza.
+It is an at-grade railway stop with one island platform serving Line 5 (Yellow Line), between Consulado and Aragón.
+It was opened on 19 December 1981, providing service west toward Consulado and east toward Pantitlán station.

-The station services the colonias of 20 de Noviembre and Malinche, along Avenida Río Consulado.
-The station is named after Eduardo Molina Arévalo, an engineer who helped to solve the problem of water scarcity in the Valley of Mexico in the mid-20th century.
-The pictogram for the station represents two hands holding water, as featured on the mural El agua, origen de la vida, painted by Mexican muralist Diego Rivera.
-In 2019, the station had an average daily ridership of 6,811 passengers, ranking it the 176th busiest station in the network and the ninth busiest of the line.
+Eduardo Molina metro station services the Colonias (neighborhoods) of 20 de Noviembre and Malinche, along Avenida Río Consulado.
+The station is named after Eduardo Molina, an engineer who helped solve the problem of water scarcity in the Valley of Mexico during the 1960s.
+The station's pictogram represents two hands holding water, as featured on the mural El agua, origen de la vida, painted by Mexican muralist Diego Rivera in the Cárcamo de Dolores, located in Chapultepec.

+Outside, there are a few bus services in the area.
+In 2025, the metro station had an average daily ridership of 5,997 passenger entries, ranking it the 175th busiest stop in the network, making it one of the least-accessed stations in the system.